-Skip the takeout this weekend, and opt for homemade honey chili chicken instead!
+Skip the takeout this weekend, and opt for homemade honey sesame chicken instead!
 Cooked in a single skillet and coated in a sticky sweet sauce, it’s way faster than ordering from your local restaurant and better for you, too!

 Naturally gluten free, this crispy honey chicken is a high-protein dish you can feel good about.
 Serve it with all your favorite veggies and fluffy rice or cauliflower rice for a complete meal that will have even the pickiest of eaters begging for seconds.

 - Why you'll love this Honey Sesame Chicken Recipe

 - Honey Sesame Chicken Recipe substitutions